SouthPark Mall (North Carolina)

 Shopping mall in North Carolina, U.S.

-SouthPark is an upscale shopping mall in the affluent SouthPark neighborhood in Charlotte, North Carolina.
+SouthPark is an shopping mall in the SouthPark neighborhood in Charlotte, North Carolina.
 The mall is located approximately five miles (8 km) south of Uptown Charlotte, at the corner of Sharon and Fairview Roads, and adjacent to Phillips Place, also owned by Simon Property Group.
-With 1,688,480 sqft, It is one of the most profitable malls in the country with sales at over $700 per square foot.
-It is the largest mall in the Carolinas, the 10th largest on the East Coast and is the 28th largest in the United States.
+With 1,688,480 sqft, It is the largest mall in the Carolinas, the 10th largest on the East Coast and is the 28th largest in the United States.
 SouthPark is the most congested shopping area in the United States during Black Friday weekend.
-The mall is visited by more than 12 million visitors a year.
+The mall is among the most profitable malls in the United States with sales at over $1,500 per square foot and is visited by more than 12 million visitors a year.

 SouthPark Mall is also the home of the SouthPark Community Transit Center, which opened in 2004, which serves the CATS bus lines 19, 29, 30, and 57.
 The Transit Center is located between Belk and Dillard's.